loafey/master-thesis/Opponent_Questions.md

 - How do you determine what are good values for $k$? (page 31)
 - Is the number of clusters "generated" determined by the algorithm or a pre-determined value?
 - Why is DBSCAN in the toolchain - it seems to be inferior to IP.LSH.DBSCAN
-- Why must you copy data in DBSCAN?
+- IP.LSH.DBSCAN mentions pointers and references as an advantage.
+Is this not possible in DBSCAN?
 - Why does IP.LSH.DBSCAN process high dimensional data much better?

 - Throughout the thesis you discuss the problems of high